 Sylva Foundation is an environmental charity helping trees and people grow together.
 They work across Britain and are active under four main programmes: science, education, forestry and wood.

-The Sweatbox is a community youth centre for 11 – 18 year olds.
-Their venue consists of an American style diner space with a pool table, table football and a coffee bar selling snacks and drinks.
-Adjoining the coffee bar is a stage room featuring a sophisticated lighting and sound system and a wide range of musical instruments, backline equipment and DJ technology.
+Youth Centre running youth clubs and outreach in the community.
+The Sweatbox venue consists of an American style diner space with a pool table, table football and a coffee bar selling snacks and drinks, along with a stage room featuring a lighting and sound system and a wide range of musical instruments.
 The stage room is used for live bands and Friday night Karaoke.

 Standlake Youth Club offers lots of activities, including sports, art and crafts, swimming, ice-skating, water sports.
 Club activities include air hockey, games, quizzes, fundraising events, TUCK SHOP and lots more.